tymeart/100-days-of-code/log.md

 **Thoughts:** Maybe I'll change my mind again in the future, but I quite like the simplicity of it right now.
 Also, oops, I should be developing mobile-first.

 **Link to Work:** [Portfolio Page](https://github.com/tymeart/tymeart.github.io/commit/dad3bd530c64ffd564bf5a506913fbc97075fc67)

+### Day 58: February 28th, 2017

+**Today's Progress:** Went through 3 more learnyounode exercises.

+**Thoughts:** The modularize it exercise has been the toughest so far.
+I reread the instructions and hints multiple times and still didn't really understand where things should go and how the callbacks should work.
+The next two excercises involving the http module were okay, but now I'm pretty lost on the async one.

+**Link to Work:** [none]